nannou-org/hotglsl/README.md

 watched.
 A `hotglsl::Watch` will ignore all events that don't involve a file with one of these extensions.

-Uses the `notify` crate for file system events and the `glsl-to-spirv` crate for GLSL->SPIR-V compilation.
+Uses the `notify` crate for file system events and the `naga` crate for GLSL->SPIR-V compilation.